scijs/get-pixels/README.md

 * `cb(err, pixels, framesInfo)` is a callback which gets triggered once the image is loaded.

 **Returns** An ndarray of pixels in raster order having shape equal to `[width, height, channels]` and **frameInfo** param if available (for animated GIFs).

+**Note** For animated GIFs, a 4D array is returned with shape `[numFrames, width, height, 4]`, where each frame is a slice of the final array.

 **frameInfo** is an Array of Objects with these fields:

 Name|Type|Description